alders/mythtv-stream-hls-dash/README.md

 | VOD      | ✅  | ✅   | ✅            |               | ✅  |
 | MP4      |     |      |               | ✅            |     |

-Feature support for live broadcast and recorded video.

 All possible UI combinations of playlist types and MP4 that can be chosen by the user are shown in table 2[^15].